ShiftyKitty/MS3-FruGaol/README.md

 Users to be able to post their own offers/sell own products | 3	| 1
 Notification system to notify/remind users of particular special days | 3 | 1
-GPS tracking on app to show closest offers and deals for user | 3 | 1
+GPS tracking on app to show closest offers and deals for user | 3 | 1 GPS tracking on app to show closest businesses to user | 1 | 1

 <br>